robomq/robomq.io/docs/MQTT.md

 ## C++

 ### Prerequisite
-The C++ library we use for this example can be found at <http://mosquitto.org/>.
+The C++ library we use for this example can be found at <a href="https://mosquitto.org/" target="_blank">http://mosquitto.org/</a>.

-You will find elaborate installation guide at <http://mosquitto.org/download/>.
+You will find elaborate installation guide at <a href="https://mosquitto.org/download/" target="_blank">https://mosquitto.org/download/</a>.
 Install the library according to your operating system.
 The recommended approach is installing from the source.
 First, download the latest source package, uncompress it and enter its root directory; Then, run the following two commands:

 ```bash
 make